by Victor Sesma

 Alicante province features high mountains all around its geography.
 Cities situated far from the coast have very different weather, especially if they are in the mountains.
 While on the coast it never sows cities like Alcoy will get white almost every year for a couple of days.

 The sea gets warm in summer but it doesn’t get cold until the beginning of October.
-The beaches and sun-baths can be enjoyed for a long time around the year in Alicante city and the rest of Costa Blanca.
+The beaches and sun baths can be enjoyed for a long time around the year in Alicante city and the rest of Costa Blanca.

 The summer is usually hot, sunny and dry.
 Nights in cities nearby the sea will stay hot as well.
 It is the norm to find A/C machines in most houses, offices and hotels so people can work and sleep properly.
 The beaches will be crowded and the water warm enough so you don’t want to leave.

 In addition to this, Alicante weather in the cold season can be very pleasant.
-During all the winter the weather can have very sunny and warm days.
+During the winters the weather can have very sunny and warm days.
 These days with hot temperatures, higher than average, will happen every now and then.
 Near-to-0 degrees temperatures are not that common on the coast and they will happen a few days per year.
 The snow only shows up in the mountains.

-Is Alicante in Catalonia?
 Alicante is not in Catalonia.
 Alicante is part of an Autonomous Community called Valencian Comunity and Catalonia is a different Autonomous Community.

-Is Alicante in Valencia?
 Alicante is not in Valencia.
 Alicante is part of an Autonomous Community called Valencian Comunity and is not part of the province of Valencia.

-Do people in Alicante speak Catalan?
 Some people in the Valencian Community and, therefore, in Alicante, speak a dialect of Catalan called Valenciano.
 It is a recognised minority language and everybody is able to speak Spanish.

-What region is Alicante in?
 Alicante is in the Spanish region called Comunidad Valenciana